The Rise of the Liberation Movements

 Read More

-More Information: The cycle of truce and war led President Ejercito ‘Erap’ Estrada to mistrust the Muslims despite the Moro Islamic Liberation Front (MILF) support for his bid for presidency.
+The cycle of truce and war led President Joseph “Erap” Estrada to mistrust the Muslims despite the Moro Islamic Liberation Front (MILF) support for his bid for presidency.
 Attempts to bring the MILF to a negotiating table failed.
 President Estrada gave the MILF an ultimatum to back down while the MILF insisted on their demand for a substate.
 On March 21, 2000, after the MILF invaded the town of Kauswagan, Lanao del Norte, President Estrada ordered an all-out war against the MILF.
-The war lasted more than 3 months.
-On July 9, 2000, after seven days of relentless military attacks, the Armed Forces of the Philippines (AFP) captured MILF’s headquarters, Camp Abubakar.
-MILF Chairman Ustadz Salamat Hashim had to flee to Malaysia.
+The war lasted

-After the death of ASG’s founder Ustadz Abdjurajak Janjali in a police encounter in Basilan in 1998, his Islamic jihad died with him. and the group he left split into many factions.
-Many original members left and lay low, while some resorted into banditry and kidnapping.
-In the succeeding years, kidnap for ransom became the main activities of the ASG.
-From 2000-2001, the ASG has conducted 140 kidnap for ransom activities (KRA), the famous of which is the Sipadan kidnapping of 21 tourists in 2000.
-This idea of KRA however was introduced by Philippine National Police’s (PNP) deep penetrating agent Edwin Angeles, a half Muslim and a half Christian whom the PNP planted to infiltrate the ASG.
+After the death of the ASG’s founder Ustadz Abdurajak Janjalani in a police encounter in Basilan in 1998, his Islamic jihad died with him, and the group he left split into many factions.
+Many original members left and lay low, while some resorted to banditry and kidnapping.
+In the succeeding years, kidnap for ransom became the main activity of the ASG.
+From 2000-2001, the ASG has conducted 140 kidnap-for-ransom activities (KRA), the famous of which is the Sipadan kidnapping of 21 tourists in 2000.
+This idea of KRA however was introduced by the Philippine National Police’s (PNP) deep penetrating agent Edwin Angeles, a half-Muslim and a half-Christian whom the PNP planted to infiltrate the ASG.

 Sources: